ymcaPrabhu/DeepResearch/README.md

 ## 🌐Features and Demos for WebDancer

-- Native agentic search model using ReAct framework towards autonomous information seeking agency and _Deep Research_-like model.
+- Native agentic search reasoning model using ReAct framework towards autonomous information seeking agency and _Deep Research_-like model.
 - We introduce a four-stage training paradigm comprising **browsing data construction, trajectory sampling, supervised fine-tuning for effective cold start, and reinforcement learning for improved generalization**, enabling the agent to autonomously acquire autonomous search and reasoning skills.
 - Our data-centric approach integrates trajectory-level supervision fine-tuning and reinforcement learning (DAPO) to develop a scalable pipeline for **training agentic systems** via SFT or RL.
+- WebDancer achieves a Pass@3 score of 61.1% on GAIA and 54.6% on WebWalkerQA.

 ## 📰News and Updates